Skip to content

 When selecting a company to transcribe legal audio files, courtroom proceedings, or depositions, make sure the transcription company is capable of certifying your transcripts.

 Court transcripts should be certified to ensure everything that transpired during a legal proceeding is transcribed exactly as it occurred.
+Many companies offer court transcription services, but not all of them produce certified transcripts.
 Legal transcripts include courtroom proceedings such as trials and hearings, as well as off-site depositions.

 You may be asking yourself, “What is a certified legal transcript, and why is it important?”